KCAW: History

+Cable House and Station photographed in August 2023, with signage showing that KCAW studios are housed in the building.

-KCAW first began daily broadcasts on 6 March 1982 after a sign-on broadcast on 19 February.
-During the Sitka pulp mill years, Raven Radio News broadcast opposing perspectives to those of Alaska's national representatives on the issue of resource development.
+KCAW first began daily broadcasts on March 6, 1982 after a sign-on broadcast on February 19.
+During the years the Sitka Pulp Mill operated, Raven Radio News broadcast opposing perspectives to those of Alaska's national representatives on the issue of resource development.
 The Anchorage Times, after at first defending resources developers, eventually investigated the issue and found that Raven Radio was presenting an overall unbiased account of Sitka's issues.

 Original materials from KCAW have been contributed to the American Archive of Public Broadcasting.

 Programming

 KCAW is Sitka's only public radio station and offers a wide variety of programming.
 News for the station includes local news coming from Raven Radio's two paid reporters, Southeast Alaska news from CoastAlaska, statewide news from the Alaska Public Radio Network, national news from National Public Radio, and international news from the BBC World Service.
 KCAW also airs a variety of American Public Media and Public Radio International programming as well as its own variety of locally produced shows, including the critically acclaimed soul and funk show, "Powerful Love".

-KCAW also syndicates Encounters, a nature and wildlife-themed show hosted by Richard Nelson, statewide.
+KCAW also previously syndicated Encounters, a nature and wildlife-themed show hosted by Richard Nelson, statewide.